 Visit a Federal depository library: Search for U.S. Government publications in a nearby Federal depository library.
 You can find the records for most titles in GPO’s Catalog of U.S. Government Publications.

-About the author: Blogger contributor Ed Kessler is a Promotions Specialist in GPO’s Publication and Information Sales program office.
+About the author: Blogger contributor Aubree Driver is an intern in GPO’s Publication and Information Sales office.